Yorkshire (East Riding)

 The teachers at Hull Grammar School at this time were the energetic evangelical brothers Joseph and Isaac Milner.
 Joseph (1744-1797) also served as afternoon lecturer at Holy Trinity Church, one of the largest in England.
 Thousands flocked to hear his sermons, and in 1797 he was offered the living of Holy Trinity but died before he could take it up and is buried in the church.
 The font here is the one in which Wilberforce was baptized.
 Isaac Milner (1750-1820) was a lifelong friend and it was on a tour of the South of France in 1784-85 with his former teacher that Wilberforce, then a young MP, made his definitive Christian commitment which led to a lifetime of good works.
 Following his conversion, Wilberforce declined ministerial office but used his position and his influential friends, including the young Prime Minister William Pitt, to promote a host of worthy projects.

-Two places on the road to from Hull to York have further reminders of the life of William Wilberforce.
+Two places on the road to from Hull to York have further reminders of William Wilberforce.
 Wilberfoss is the village from which the family took its name, but William's ancestors had lived in Hull for several generations.
 The church records that a Christopher Wilberfoss gave money to repair the organ in 1533.

 From 1771 to 1776, Wilberforce attended the grammar school at Pocklington.
 At the time it was a run down Dickensian establishment with about thirty pupils and he recalled ...I did nothing at all there.
 Today Pocklington School (YO42 2NJ) in Railway Street near the centre of the village is independent, co-educational and much expanded - its grey stone frontage largely covered with creeper.
 It is hard to discern which parts date back to the eighteenth century, but perhaps the old bell beneath its lead cupola might once have summoned young William to his lessons.
 To commemorate the achievements of its former pupil, the school has a statue of a seated slave, with chains lying broken by his side.